 Day 3: Leh

 Stay for the day in Leh.
 Rest and give your body some time to adjust to high altitude.
-If you are planning to visit some restricted areas like Changthang Valley or Batalik, then you can use this day to arrange permits.
-If you are short on time, you can skip this day altogether.
-You can also use this day to visit some local places within the town like Shanti Stoopa, Leh palace or Leh market.
+Main task for this day would be to arrange permits for visiting other areas in Ladakh.
+Once you have the permits in hand, you can also use this day to visit some local places within the town like Shanti Stoopa, Leh palace or Leh market.
+If you have some time on hand then you can even spend another day in Leh City.
+For a complete list of places to see, please read Tourist Attractions in Leh City and its Vicinity.

 Day 4: Leh – Khardung La – Diskit / Hunder